jphaugla/redisEnterpriseDockerCompose/README.md

 https://localhost:10000
 ```
 5. DNS database is included.
 This is setup if needed
+* important to first remove all zones then create new master zone

 * address records
 ![Address Records](images/DNS_address_records.png)
 * namespace records